Saritasa/ios-development-guides/Topics/Distribution-101.md

 Combination of App ID, Provisioning profile, entitlments and certificates is used to sign the app.
 To prepare a project for building on our Jenkins server we need:
 - a distribution certificate
 - an App ID (tied to a team)
-- a provisioning Profile (tied to distribution certificate and an App ID) Additionally if an app requires push notifications an App ID should be configured with Apple Push Notification service SSL Certificates: Development SSL Certificate for `Debug` builds and Production SSL Certificate for `Release` builds.
+- a provisioning Profile (tied to distribution certificate and an App ID).
+Additionally if an app requires push notifications an App ID should be configured with Apple Push Notification service SSL Certificates: Development SSL Certificate for `Debug` builds and Production SSL Certificate for `Release` builds.
 Note: after enabling/disabling push notifications you should regenerate a provisioning profile.

 More informaiton about signing can be found in Apple documentation: [Maintaining Your Signing Identities and Certificates](https://developer.apple.com/library/content/documentation/IDEs/Conceptual/AppDistributionGuide/MaintainingCertificates/MaintainingCertificates.html)